juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Long Strategy Premarket Breakout Pattern
 * Stock is consolidating premarket with resistance
 * When the market opens, stock goes over high of premarket
-* Stock is not up too much premarket
 * Good volume on the breakout
 * For biotech stocks, does not need to focus on the float, can just focus on the pattern
 * Sizing